-- 1. The UN Sustainable Development Goals (the "SDGs") by partially investing in sustainable investments contributing to the goals. - Adherence to the OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights, conventions adopted by the International Labour Organization (ILO) and other international minimum safeguards as well as good governance principles through an enhanced sustainability standards screening. - 3.
-Certain minimum environmental safeguards through exclusions. - 4.
-Certain minimum ethical and social safeguards through exclusions.
+- 1. The UN Sustainable Development Goals (the "SDGs") by partially investing in sustainable investments contributing to the goals. - 2.
+Sound sustainability practices through inclusion and weighting of issuers demonstrating responsible handling of environmental, social and governance aspects. - 3.
+Sound environmental stewardship through inclusion and weighting of issuers demonstrating responsible handling of environmental matters assessed against climate-related parameters. - 4.
+Adherence to the OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights, conventions adopted by the International Labour Organization (ILO) and other international minimum safeguards as well as good governance principles through an enhanced sustainability standards screening. - 5.
+Certain minimum environmental safeguards through exclusions.

+6. Certain minimum ethical and social safeguards through exclusions.

 The fund was subject to the Active Ownership Policy of Danske Invest Management A/S with an obligation to exercise active ownership in line with the principles of the policy and underlying guidelines.
-The fund considered
+The fund considered the principal adverse impacts on sustainability factors as disclosed in this report.